l-tsipenyuk/DI-Hackathon1/README.md

 **Project Title:** Energy Generation Tracker

 **Project Description:**
 Python-based command-line tool that allows users to track and analyze energy generation data from an open database.
-The tool should use Object-Oriented Programming principles to structure the code effectively and implement the following features:
+The tool uses Object-Oriented Programming principles to structure the code effectively and implement the following features:

 1. **Data Retrieval:** The tool is able to download and work with data from BP Energy Stats Excel database.
 Data Source: https://www.energyinst.org/statistical-review/resources-and-data-downloads